Giddaluru

-Giddaluru is a town in the Prakasam district of the Indian state of Andhra Pradesh.
+Giddaluru is a town in the Markapuram district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of the Giddaluru mandal in Markapur revenue division.
 It was part of kurnool district till 1969.
 Later, it was merged into Prakasam district in 1970.
 Till 2008, it was under Nandyal parliament segment and after delimitation, it was moved to Ongole MP segment.

 Giddalur is also known as "3 zilla la muddu bidda " because during the Britishers rule it was in kadapa district, later moved to kurnool then in 1970 it was merged in prakasam district.
 Giddalur is the only constituency in coastal districts which has Rayalseema culture, slang and traditions.
-Giddalur town has good transport connectivity to Nandyal, Markapur, Podili, Ongole, Kurnool, Kadapa.
+Giddalur town has good transport connectivity to Nandyal, Markapuram, Podili, Ongole, Kurnool, Kadapa.